achille-martin/pyqt-crom/README.md

 - Start the download (unless you want to install extra features)
 - Close Android Studio

-:hand: _Make sure that the default SDK has been installed in `$HOME/Android/Sdk` and that `$HOME/Android/Sdk/platforms` contains `android-28` folder only.
+> :triangular_flag_on_post: **Important**: Make sure that the default SDK has been installed in `$HOME/Android/Sdk` and that `$HOME/Android/Sdk/platforms` contains `android-28` folder only.
 The reason why android-28 (corresponding to Android v9.0) is selected is because there are restrictions depending on the Java version installed and the Qt version installed.
-If `$HOME/Android/Sdk/platforms` does not contain `android-28` folder only, follow the instructions at the [next step](#android-sdk-installation) to set things up correctly._
+If `$HOME/Android/Sdk/platforms` does not contain `android-28` folder only, follow the instructions at the [next step](#android-sdk-installation) to set things up correctly.

 <a id="android-sdk-installation"></a>
 #### 1.5.5.
 Install correct Android SDK and Tools